ericametta/ericametta/README.md

-# 👋 Hi, I’m Erica
+# 👋 Hi there, I’m Erica
-## 🌱 Software Engineer
+## Software Engineer @ Ohio University
+### Currently pursuing a masters degree in Electrical Engineering

 - I love building stuff and I would be exploring Artificial Intelligence soon.

   > Tech is one of the greatest forms of human expression.

--
-- I'm an artist as well, so double human expression for me.
+  #####  I'm an artist as well, so double human expression for me.
 HAHA.
--

 - 📫 You can reach me on twitter: @erica_metta

 <!---